 Keep in mind that many culinary herbs such as rosemary, chives, oregano, and sage are perennials that will occupy that space over an indefinite number of growing seasons.

 Large tall crops, especially corn and tomatoes, will cast considerable shade on other plants.
-To prevent this, is usually works best if an entire square foot bed is used exclusively for the same crop.
+To prevent this, it usually works best if an entire square foot bed is used exclusively for the same crop.

 For the large crops, choose compact or dwarf vegetable varieties specially that have been specially bred for container growing, such as Pixie tomatoes, and bush-type cucumbers, summer squash, and zucchini.